kurtmckee/feedparser/docs/index.rst

 not have the latest version.

 This documentation is provided by the author "as is" without any express or implied warranties.
-See :ref:`license` for more details.
+See :ref:`the documentation license <license>` for more details.

 .. toctree::
    :maxdepth: 2